lucasortizny/spring-core-practice/myversion/src/main/spring-notes/notes-5.md

 # Bean Scopes and Bean Lifecycle (Notes #5)

 Some things that we need to think about:
-1) Scope refers to the lifecyle of the bean
+1) Scope refers to the lifecycle of the bean
 2) How long does the bean live?
 3) How many instances are created?
 4) How is the bean shared?